portworx/px-docs/release-notes/portworx-enterprise.md

 * TOC
 {:toc}

+## 1.5.0 (Staging)

+### Key Features:

+* Eliminate private.json for stateless installs
+* Handle consul leader failures when running with consul as the preferred k/v store
+* 512B block size support
+* When a node is offline for longer than user configured timeout, move the replicas in that node out to other nodes with free space
+* Improvements to AWS Auto-scaling Group handling with KOPS
+* Lighthouse Volume Analyzer View Support.
+* Enable volume resize for volumes that are not attached
+* Periodic, light-weight pool rebalance for proactive capacity management

 ## 1.4.2.2

 This is a patch release that adds capability to switch from shared to sharedv4 one volume at a time.
 Please contact portworx support before switching the volume types.